Leadership Insight Series

 Most leaders in the Expert Trap got there through a career that rewarded knowing.
 The expert gets called on, gets promoted, gets credibility.
 The identity forms around competence and identities don't update automatically when the job changes.

 Carol Dweck's research on fixed vs. growth mindset is relevant here.
 Leaders with a fixed orientation tend to interpret challenges to their expertise as threats to their worth rather than invitations to learn.
-MIT professor Edgar Schein argued that leaders default to telling—asserting answers—when the situation actually calls for asking.
+MIT professor Edgar Schein argued that leaders default to telling, asserting answers, when the situation actually calls for asking.
 The expert does this more than most, because asking feels like admitting a gap.

 The team learns to wait.
 Why think through a problem when the leader will just solve it?
 Over time, the leader has built a team of order-takers without realizing it and then wonders why no one shows initiative.

 There's a ceiling cost too.
 A leader who can't get out of the expert role can't scale.
 The organization's growth becomes constrained by one person's knowledge and bandwidth.
-The Expert Trap doesn't just limit the leader it caps the whole team.
+The Expert Trap doesn't just limit the leader, it caps the whole team.

 Stay in the question one beat longer.